cba85/google-spreadsheet-data/README.md

 A node.js script to import data from Google Drive.
 Useful to use Google Spreadsheet data in static websites.

-This script is based on the [tutorial of Sprint Works](https://sprintworks.se/blog/data-from-google-drive-in-static-websites/).
+This script is based on the [tutorial of Sprint Works](https://sprintworks.se/blog/data-from-google-drive-in-static-websites/), but was rewrited in simple and basic Vanilla JS.

 This script connects to your spreadsheet, gets data and saves them in a `yaml` file to use with Jekyll.